 How much filler do I need for the chin?

 Ultimately, this will depend on the degree of recession, as well as the ability of the filler to project the chin.
 We typically advise 1mL or less, as we have found that greater volumes may not further benefit, especially given the temporary nature of filler.
 Surgical methods for enhancing the chin may be preferred for greater enhancement or permanency.

 Chin enhancement with dermal fillers should be performed with proper technique and aesthetic judgement;

-Aesthetics – When the head is in the Frankfurt horizontal plane (which is a line parallel to the ground, drawn from the inferior orbital rim of the eye socket to the upper margin of the ear canal to the ground), the bridge of the nose should be in line with the front edge of the chin, when looking at the profile view.
+Aesthetics – Ideally, when looking at the profile view, the bridge of the nose should be in line with the front edge of the chin.
 The key to chin enhancement is to achieve this balanced profile.
-Dermal fillers can be used to project the chin forwards to to match the projection of the nose bridge in this position.
+Dermal fillers can be used to project the chin forward to match the projection of the nose bridge in this position.